byteleaphq/athena-python/docs/sdks/chat/README.md

 res = s.chat.get_chat_()

-if res.object is not None:
+if res.chats is not None:
     # handle response
     pass